Alumni to Be Honored at Awards Banquet

 He has established an endowed scholarship for the SBE to encourage entrepreneurship and leadership.
 He remains a fervent fan and financial supporter of Michigan Tech’s football program and was a founding member of Tech’s chapter of Phi Kappa Tau Fraternity.

-Roeder was awarded the Michigan Tech Board of Control Silver Medal in 1986.
+Roeder was awarded the Michigan Tech Board of Trustees Silver Medal in 1986.